Skip to main content

 If your score does not improve with treatment after a fair trial of about 6 to 8 weeks, that is useful data.
 It tells us to change the plan, whether by adjusting a dose, switching a medication, adding therapy, or rechecking for things like thyroid issues, sleep apnea, or anemia that can blunt response.
 Stuck numbers are a signal, not a verdict.

 These scores are well validated in adults across many settings, but no questionnaire is perfect.
-Cultural background, language, recent life events, and even how you slept last night can shift answers.
+Cultural background, language, recent life events, and even how you slept last night can change answers.
 That is why we treat them as one input alongside your story, exam, labs, and any wearable data.

 Deep-Dive Questions